emb-riscv/specs-markdown/improvements-upon-privileged.md

 handlers directly in C/C++, without any assembly stubs, millicodes or compiler attributes/pragmas.

+### Microcontrollers should not be on networks

+> Generally, microcontrollers should probably not be on networks, except possibly for multi-core versions that can handle real-time tasks on one core and network latency on the other.

+Yes, multi-hart devices would be excelent for hard real-time applications, but with nested, pre-emptive high priority interrupts, even a single hart device
+can handle all tasks very well, if the real-time tasks are driven by ISRs, then the network stack can run at a lower priority.

 ## Proposed steps to change the current RISC-V specs

 It is not realistic to expect a new set of RISC-V microcontroller specs to be